SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/alarms.md

     | mon2    | 1                 | 2           | 2         | 696     | 2280           |
     | mon3    | 1                 | 4           | 1         | 840     | 752            |

-- When using the **Download enhanced** link in the Streaming Analytics application, the diagnostics information includes, in addition to the information that you get with the **Download** link, requests that are more resource-intensive and may significantly slow down the correlator.
+- When using the **Download enhanced** link in the Streaming Analytics application, the diagnostics information includes, in addition to the information that you get with the **Download basic** link, requests that are more resource-intensive and may significantly slow down the correlator.
 This includes the contents of the queues.
-So when diagnosing the cause for the first time, it is recommended to use the overview ZIP file from the **Download** link, unless additional information is required.
+So when diagnosing the cause for the first time, it is recommended to use the overview ZIP file from the **Download basic** link, unless additional information is required.

 - Also check for memory usage on all the input and output queues available from the **Download enhanced** link in */diagnostics/toStringQueues.txt*.